 It will aim to address barriers and identify opportunities for hydrogen in the global transformation to a clean, affordable and reliable energy sector looking at the global supply chains of this new energy vector.

-The new Hydrogen Initiative will focus on how hydrogen can contribute to cleaner energy systems, while promoting sustainability, resiliency and energy security.
+The Hydrogen Initiative focuses on how hydrogen can contribute to cleaner energy systems, while promoting sustainability, resiliency and energy security.
 Initial work carried out through the initiative will focus on three different areas:

 1. Helping to ensure successful deployment of hydrogen within current industrial applications.